 An upside-down campfire

 How do we normally build a fire?
 A bit of paper, some kindling, some bigger sticks, gradually working up to larger logs on top.
-Well, Milkwood have found it works better the other way!
+Well, here’s a quirky-looking way that actually works better!
 You start off with a base of big logs and work backwards.

 The wood below the combusting material is getting well heated before it catches fire, which makes for better and more complete combustion of the wood below, which equals less smoke and better coals for cooking on.
 Oh, and the crowd watching you will turn from sneering to amazed!